sereneinserenade/tiptap-languagetool/README.md

 ## Demo:

-- Try it out at https://tiptap-languagetool.vercel.app/
+- Try it out at https://tiptap-languagetool.vercel.app/.
+The code for demo is in [`mocked-demo` branch](https://github.com/sereneinserenade/tiptap-languagetool/tree/mocked-demo).

 https://user-images.githubusercontent.com/45892659/148092446-86816377-82c7-40be-940f-fa37e4f5a972.mp4